He Who Searches for Himself

 Ed put a scowl on and fell back into his cabin room.
 Moments later he reappeared and tossed a few coins down to the feeble paperboy, "I'll take that, now go away."

 The child tossed the paper up to Edward as he marched away, continuing along his daily pilgrimage of the train's platform, "Thank you for your patronage!" he called back.

 Shaking his head, Ed uncoiled the paper and promptly slit his eyes at the front page of the publication.
-An eyebrow twitched as he scowled at the newsprint, "It's old…" he scratched his head vigorously as he tossed the paper aside, "Damn, I'm tired of reading about what new province or boarder they're making up for whomever.
-I'll read an Austrian paper next year, maybe by then they'll decide what part of the country to leave Vienna in."
+An eyebrow twitched as he scowled at the newsprint, "It's old…" he tossed the paper aside, "I'm sick of reading about what new province or border they're making up for whomever.
+I'll read an Austrian paper next year, maybe by then they'll decide what country to leave Vienna in."

-"Have your pass ready, Sir.
+She nodded, "Have your pass ready, Sir.
 We're departing right away."

-Alphonse snapped them up, "Sensei!
-Are we staying somewhere?
-Are we going to look around the city?" the young man's energy drew out a slue of questions, "Central's bookstores are full of Alchemy books, aren't they?
-We should see what's new, maybe they can help us!
+Alphonse snapped them up, "We have somewhere to stay, right?
+Or are we going to look around the city?" the boy's energy brought forth a slew of questions, "I can't wait to find all the Central bookstores, the alchemy texts have to be amazing here.
+We should check out the new releases first, maybe they can help us!
 Oh, and Winry gave me a shopping list.
 Can I see if I can get her stuff here instead of in Rush Valley?"

 "Yes!"
 Al bounced with a light fist pump.